kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 </html>
 {% endprism %}

-All examples run from their own folder from an `index.html` file, which always references a file called `scripts.js`.
+All examples run from their own folder, and from an `index.html` file that references a file called `scripts.js`.
 Either `index.html` or `scripts.js` will change with each new example: new files may also be added as well.

-Because all the examples use XMLHttpRequest, they should run from a web server instead of as a local file in a web browser.
-Firefox can run files locally but for best results, they should run from some sort of web server.
+All the examples use XMLHttpRequest browser object.
+Because of these, they need to run from a web server instead of as a local file in a web browser.
 <a name="what-is-ajax"></a>
 <h3 class="h3-guide">What Is AJAX</h3>
-First, understand that XMLHttpRequest is the heart of your AJAX code.
+First, understand that XMLHttpRequest, or "XHR", is the heart of any AJAX code.
 With that in mind, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title=Read the W3C's XMLHttpRequest specification>the current version of the XMLHttpRequest specification</a> helps to provide the simplest AJAX definition:

 > *"The XMLHttpRequest object is an API for fetching resources."*

-That's the best way to describe it: XMLHttpRequest "requests" information from a server, then places it on a web page.
-It does this "asynchronously", meaning that __it loads the information onto the page without needing to reload the page.__
+Simply put, XMLHttpRequest fetches, or "requests", information from a server, then places it on a web page.
+It does this "asynchronously", meaning that __XMLHttpRequest loads the information onto the page without needing to reload it.__

 "AJAX" stands for _Asynchronous JavaScript + XML_ but other technologies are used besides JavaScript and XML.
-The original definition described it as a group of technologies working together to manage "xhr" requests inside a web page: the technologies were XMLHttpRequest, JavaScript, XML/XSLT, XHTML, CSS and the Document Object Model (or, "the DOM").
+The original definition described it as a group of technologies working together to manage XHR requests inside a web page: the technologies were XMLHttpRequest, JavaScript, XML/XSLT, XHTML, CSS and the Document Object Model (or, "the DOM").

-XML was defined as the main data type but any other data type can be used...text files, HTML files, etc. JSON is the most-used data type at the time of this guide's initial publish date.
+XML was defined as the main data type but any other data type can be used...text files, HTML files, even images.
+XML was the data type to use if you wanted to load in a large group of data but for that use case, is JSON preferred over XML at the time of this guide's initial publish date.

-XHTML can be used as the presentation layer but at the time of this guide's initial publish date, using HTML5 is recommended over XHTML.
-If you use XHTML, using it in Strict mode is recommended.
+XHTML can be used as the presentation layer along with CSS.
+Using HTML5 instead of over XHTML is recommended at the time of this guide's initial publish date.
 <a name="brief-history-ajax"></a>
 <h3 class="h3-guide">A brief history of AJAX</h3>
 The roots of AJAX goes back to roughly late 1988/early 1999: [according to JavaScript creator, Brendan Eich](http://www.stitcher.com/podcast/ruby-rogues/javascript-jabber/e/124-jsj-the-origin-of-javascript-with-brendan-eich-35282918), Microsoft was using Java to make asynchronous requests inside of its Outlook Web Access application(OWA) at that time.
 Due to a conflict between Microsoft and Sun (who owned Java), Microsoft removed Java from OWA.